USB, Firewire, Thunderbolt, or eSATA?

 USB 3, Portable External SSD

 These devices offer a moderate amount of storage and excellent performance.
-These are our top picks for a bootable backup device:
+This is our top pick for a bootable backup device:

 USB 3, Portable External Hard Drive